John Tyler: Break with the Democratic Party

 Jackson further offended Tyler by moving to dissolve the Bank by executive fiat.
-In September 1833, Jackson issued an executive order directing Treasury Secretary Roger B. Taney to transfer federal funds from the Bank to state-chartered banks without delay.
+In September 1833, Jackson issued an executive order directing Treasury Secretary Roger B. Taney to transfer federal funds from the Bank to state-chartered banks immediately.
 Tyler saw this as "a flagrant assumption of power", a breach of contract, and a threat to the economy.
 After months of agonizing, he decided to join with Jackson's opponents.
 Sitting on the Senate Finance Committee, he voted for two censure resolutions against the president in March 1834.
 By this time, Tyler had become affiliated with Clay's newly formed Whig Party, which held control of the Senate.
 On March 3, 1835, with only hours remaining in the congressional session, the Whigs voted Tyler President pro tempore of the Senate as a symbolic gesture of approval.
 He is the only U.S. president to have held this office.

-Shortly thereafter, the Democrats took control of the Virginia House of Delegates.
+Shortly after that, the Democrats took control of the Virginia House of Delegates.
 Tyler was offered a judgeship in exchange for resigning his seat, but he declined.
-He understood what was to come: the legislature would soon force him to cast a vote that went against his constitutional beliefs.
+He understood what was to come: the legislature would soon force him to vote against his constitutional beliefs.
 Senator Thomas Hart Benton of Missouri had introduced a bill expunging Jackson's censure.
 By resolution of the Democratic-controlled legislature, Tyler could be instructed to vote for the bill.
-If he disregarded the instructions, he would be violating his own principles: "the first act of my political life was a censure on Messrs.
+If he disregarded the instructions, he would violate his own principles: "the first act of my political life was a censure on Messrs.
 Giles and Brent for opposition to instructions", he noted.
 Over the next few months he sought the counsel of his friends, who gave him conflicting advice.
 By mid-February he felt that his Senate career was likely at an end.
 He issued a letter of resignation to Vice President Van Buren on February 29, 1836, saying in part: